L3 BTEC Health and Social Care

 “A modern health care system has to be completely focused on the needs of its users.”
 Patricia Hewitt

-Automatic entry onto Level 3 courses includes students achieving 5 x A*-C or equivalent at GCSE.
+Automatic entry onto Level 3 courses includes students achieving at least 5 GCSE at 5 or above.
 Students should also have achieved a grade 5 or above in English and Mathematics or still be working towards achieving a grade 5 in Mathematics.

-This course enables students to explore a range of areas within the health services.
+This subject enables students to explore a range of areas within the health and social care services.
 It will provide knowledge, understanding and skills required to progress onto future employment in the health and care sectors.

-This qualification will provide opportunities in careers including Home & Residential Care, some National Health Careers including Health Care Assistant, Family support Worker.
+This subject will also provide opportunities in careers including Home & Residential Care, some National Health Careers including Health Care Assistant, Family support Worker.
 After further study this qualification will provide opportunities in careers including Nursing, Social Work, Youth & Community Work, Probation and Allied Health Professions.